Yunhan-Zheng/codingBlog/_posts/2017-04-21-algorithm-subsets.md

 Thoughts:
 1. Arrays.sort() can take care of non-descending order.
 2. In a subset, elements can be picked or not picked using 0 or 1 as an indicator.
-Tha mapping for above example is as follows.
+The mapping for above example is as follows.

 |bits|subset|
 |:----:|:-------:|